clif-os/bdCard/README.md

 TODO:
-- add filter data full extents
 - decimals are failing in range inputs
+- add unit formatter to popups